-Proposals for small-scale housing development (1-9 dwellings\), will be supported where they are of a scale and form which would be complementary to surrounding properties and would not result in the loss of amenity for existing residents.
+Proposals for small-scale housing development (1-9 dwellings), will be supported where they:

+- a) are of a scale and form which would be complementary to surrounding properties and would not result in the loss of amenity for existing residents; - b) comply with the requirements of Policy H1 'Housing Mix' and Policy OS2 'Outdoor amenity space'; and - c) meet the criteria contained in Policy DES1 'High quality design'.

-Suitable sites for such small-scale housing development include:
+Suitable sites for such small-scale housing development may include:

 - infill sites;

 - redundant garage sites; and

 - low value / underused open space.

-\ 1-9 dwellings represents the threshold for applying this policy
+- 1-9 dwellings represents the threshold for applying this policy

-6.11 This policy promotes the efficient use of land within the Growing Together Neighbourhood Plan Area by encouraging the introduction of new small-scale housing development on sites and areas of land which are vacant or underused.
+6.11 This policy promotes the efficient use of land within the Growing Together Neighbourhood Planning Area by encouraging the introduction of new small-scale housing development on sites and areas of land which are vacant or underused.